mahdiJ2001/mahdiJ2001/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=mahdiJ2001&color=blue)
 ## About Me

-Final year **Software Engineering** student with experience in Backend systems gained through internships and various projects.
-I have a strong problem-solving mindset and am always ready to adapt to new technologies or AI tools to make my development process more efficient.
+Final year **Software Engineering** student.
+I have a strong problem-solving mindset and am always ready to adapt to new technologies.

 ---